j-berg-au/BOUNDLESS/content/Realmwalkers/index.md

 - *"If you help me deal with X, I will help you traverse the clouds and down the tower.
 You have my word."* - NPC that will temporarily join the party
 - During Hexcrawl on the clouds, the players can only stop to rest on an island
 ### Realms
-Use alchemical symbols for each Realm.
-Arrange the Realms in a Hexagon, with each Realm connected to two other Realms.
 2 Levels per Realm.
 Each Realm should teach the players about the corresponding Child, who acts as a God to the Realm.
 By learning about the Child, they should indirectly learn about Father.
 Each Realm was made in the image of the Child in order to teach them about themselves, "This Realm is not only yours, it is you."

 Realms are in order of increasing age (starts at youngest, other than Amber).

-**Realm 1 // BLANK**
+**Realm 1 // BLANK // BLANK**
+- Desert realm?
+Middle eastern inspired?

 **Realm 2 // Aequalis // Clair & Alphonse (Twins)**
 - Split into two, Aequalis Supra and Aequalis Infra
 - Duality
 - Light/Dark